Klipper3d/klipper/docs/G-Codes.md

   named `/tmp/adxl345-<name>.csv` where "<name>" is the optional NAME parameter.
 If NAME is not specified it defaults to the current time in "YYYYMMDD_HHMMSS" format.

+## Save Variables

+The following command is enabled if a [save_variables] config section has been
+enabled:

+- `SAVE_VARIABLE VARIABLE=<name> VALUE=<value>`: Saves the variable to disk
+  so that it can be used across restarts.
+All stored variables are loaded into the printer.save_variables dict at startup and can be used in gcode macros.
+  Variables are always saved as floats if they can be converted, and strings, if not.